babywearing/babywearing.github.io/README.md

 Run `make deploy` when you are happy with the changes to deploy to github pages.
 You can't do this unless you have the required permissions.

+## Write

+Be sure to follow [the basic Hakyll](https://jaspervdj.be/hakyll/tutorials/02-basics.html) guide to learn how to write posts.

 ## Stuck?

 If you get stuck trying to follow these steps, [open an issue](https://github.com/babywearing/babywearing/issues/new).